Nicholas Pozo

-Nicholas Charles Pozo (born 19 January 2005) is a Gibraltarian professional footballer who plays as a midfielder for Europa, on loan from Lincoln Red Imps, and the Gibraltar national team.
+Nicholas Charles Pozo (born 19 January 2005) is a Gibraltarian professional footballer who plays as a midfielder for side Boston United and the Gibraltar national team.

 Club career

 In 2015, he joined the youth academy of Cádiz.
 In May 2023, after eight years playing at various youth levels for Cádiz and its affiliate team Balón de Cádiz, Pozo signed his first senior contract at the club, putting pen to paper on a two-year deal.
 However, despite initially being set to play for Cádiz C in the 2024–25 season, Pozo announced his departure on 13 August 2024.
 He signed for Lincoln Red Imps the same day.

 On 1 February 2025, after seeing chances limited at Lincoln, Pozo joined rivals Europa on loan for the rest of the season.
 He made his debut the same day in the Rock Cup match against Mons Calpe.
+The next season was a considerable breakthrough as he scored 10 goals in 22 league appearances, alongside his first goal in UEFA competition when he netted the winner against Czech side Sigma Olomouc in the UEFA Conference League.

+On 24 June 2026, Pozo signed for Boston United.

 International career

 Nicholas Pozo made his senior international debut for Gibraltar on the 5 June 2022 against North Macedonia.